-Assessment Tests: Call the Assessment Office at 619-482-6385 (main campus) or 619-216-6750 x4403 (Otay Mesa) to schedule an appointment, and then include the results in your paramedic application.
-If you cannot schedule the tests prior to turning in your application, include a copy of your test appointment confirmation with your application as proof that you will be taking the tests.
+Assessment Tests: (for 6 & 7 above) Call the Assessment Office at 619-482-6385 (main campus) or 619-216-6750 x4403 (Otay Mesa) to schedule an appointment, and then include the results in your paramedic application.
+(The Southwestern College Assessment Office will likely be discontinuing assessment testing for math and reading by the end of March and will use "self assessment" instead.)